-Is it India or Hindia?
+Is it India or Hindi-a?
 Opposition fumes as Amit Shah bats for Hindi as India's identity

 "Hindi isn't every Indian's "mother tongue".
 Could you try appreciating the diversity & beauty of the many mother tongues that dot this land?
 Article 29 gives every Indian the right to a distinct language, script & culture.
 India's much bigger than Hindi, Hindu, Hindutva".

 While India has two official languages at the national level and 22 scheduled languages recognised at the state level, the country does not have any national language.
-A national language is intended to have a patriotic and nationalistic identity, whereas an official languages and scheduled languages are designated purely for the purpose of communication at the official level.
+A national language is intended to have a patriotic and nationalistic identity, whereas official languages and scheduled languages are designated purely for the purpose of communication at the official level.